 The weather in Hua Hin remains warm to hot throughout the year, with only small variations in temperature.

-Parts of the beach are really long and wide, so if you like walks and the kids love space to play then it's spot on.
+Parts of the beach are really long and wide, making it perfect for long walks and kids to play.

-You'll find mainly Thais at Cha'am beach, but if you want the authentic Thai beach experience, this is it: pure chilling, eating, talking, playing games and NOT going in the sun until after 4pm!
+Cha'am beach is popular with locals and Thai tourists, but if you want the authentic Thai beach experience, this is it: chilling, eating, talking, playing games and NOT going in the sun until after 4pm!

-Its core appeal is that it tends to be much quieter than the popular beaches down south, and therefore makes it a great place to walk and catch up with your thoughts, so to speak.
+The main appeal of the beach is that it tends to be much quieter than the popular beaches down south.

 5 Things to Do in Hua Hin